✎ Key Points:

 You can see your server name at the top of these channels’ names, and just beside it, there is a downward arrow.
 Click on it, and many options will open, tap the second option, ‘Server Settings’.

-After clicking on the ‘Server Settings’ option, a new window will open with three subsections: ‘YOUR CHANNEL’S NAME’, ‘COMMUNITY’, ‘USER MANAGEMENT’.
+After clicking on the ‘Server Settings’ option, a new window will open with three subsections: ‘YOUR CHANNEL’S NAME’, ‘COMMUNITY’, and ‘USER MANAGEMENT’.

 Step 4: Select the ‘Get Started’ option